worldbank/template/README.md

 The <span style="color:#3EACAD">template</span> is a standardized, but flexible *project* and *documentation* structure of folders and files for sharing your data science work.

-Inspired by [literate programming](http://www.literateprogramming.com) and the [Cookiecutter Data Science](https://drivendata.github.io/cookiecutter-data-science/), maintained by the [World Bank Data Lab](https://wbdatalab.org) and built as [GitHub template repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template), the <span style="color:#3EACAD">template</span> contains:
+Inspired by [literate programming](http://literateprogramming.com) and [Cookiecutter Data Science](https://drivendata.github.io/cookiecutter-data-science/), maintained by the [World Bank Development Data Group](https://www.worldbank.org/en/about/unit/unit-dec#2) and built as [GitHub template repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template), the <span style="color:#3EACAD">template</span> contains:

 - **README**, **CODE_OF_CONDUCT**, **CONTRIBUTING**
     > README files are important and often neglected.
-The files should provide anyone with information about the first steps to use, learn and contribute to your project.
+The files should inform anyone about about the first steps to use, learn and contribute to your project.

 - **LICENSE**
   > The LICENSE is a document that  determines what others can and cannot do with contents of the repository.
 If no license is present, no one has permission to use and/or modify your code.